-An imperfection, a depression in the surface of a molded material where it has retracted from the mould.
-A shallow depression or dimple on the surface of an injection molded part due to collapsing of the surface following local internal shrinkage after the gate seals.
+An imperfection, a depression in the surface of a molded material where it has retracted from the mold.
+A shallow depression or dimple on the surface of an injection-molded part due to collapsing of the surface following local internal shrinkage after the gate seals.
 May also be an incipient short shot.

 The density (mass per unit volume) of any material divided by that of water at a standard temperature, usually 4 degrees C. Since water’s density is nearly 1.00 g./cc., density in g./cc. and specific gravity are numerically nearly equal.

 Silver streaks appearing on the part due to wet material, heat or too much mold release spray.

 An external or internal crack in a plastic caused by tensile stresses less than its short-time mechanical strength.